stiofanEimeid/the-online-cookbook/testing.md

 #### Deleting Account

 Should a user wish to delete their account, they must reenter their password.
 They will then be asked to confirm that they wish to delete their account by a modal.
-Once a user has chosen to delete their account, any recipe written by them is removed from the database (they are warned that this will happen in the delete account template).
+Once a user has chosen to delete their account, any recipe written by them is removed from the database (they are warned that this will happen at the top of the page).

 I tested this by creating test user accounts and writing test recipes before attempting to delete the account.
 My account was removed along with the recipes tied to the account.
 I repeated this process with a number of dummy accounts and dummy recipe entries.